Want to teach your kids about Jesus, but long for some guidance? Check out my new e-book!

 - I have a husband, a big bunch of family, and a handful of friends who love me, period.
 On sick days, on grumpy days, on fat days, on lazy days, on days when I’m not very lovable…I AM loved.

-- I have two little kids who think I’m the best mommy ever.
+- I have three little kids who think I’m the best mommy ever.

 - I have a husband who forgets all my over-dramatic moments, loves our lame, boring life, and somehow – beyond all logic – looks at six-month-pregnant me like I’m still his hot wife.